sph-mn/sph-utils/readme.md

 arguments: path ...
 ~~~

-replaces ascii uppercase characters in the file basename and renames the file if replacements occurred.
+replaces ascii uppercase characters in the file basename and renames the file if replacements occurred and the new file name does not already exist.
 the full old and new path are written to standard output.

 ## splice